Skip to content

 This column links to the SAM.gov page for the funding stream, where more information can be found on the funding stream’s background, including applicable laws, regulations, and information on applying to the program.

 Depending on a community’s needs, this database can provide a starting point for documenting the federal resources a community currently leverages; help communities identify additional funding streams for which their states, Native nations, localities, or organizations might be eligible (with details that help leaders decide whether to pursue those other opportunities); or aid leaders in starting their own localized or tribally focused fiscal maps.
-This database also acts as a historical record of federal funding for children and youth that can help advocates track changes to federal funding over time.
+This database also acts as a historical record of federal funding for children and youth that can help advocates track changes to federal funding over time as well as changing policy requirements and circumstances for specific funding streams.

-For more information about how to use the search features of the database and how to download a customized spreadsheet based on your search, view the how-to guide on the last three pages of the tool.
-You can access the how-to guide from the upper right-hand corner of the tool, where it says “How to Use This Tool.”
+For more information about how to use the search features of the database and how to download a customized spreadsheet based on your search, access the how-to guide from the upper right-hand corner of the tool, where it says “How to Use This Tool.”
 For information about other funding-related terms you may find, check out our glossary of terms.

 Primary Data Source